aerni/statamic-zipper/README.md

 {{ zip:images }}
 ```

+### Filename

 You may optionally pass a filename using the `filename` parameter.
-The example below binds the name of the zip to the title of the current page.
-The filename defaults to the current timestamp.
+If you don't provide one, the filename will default to the timestamp at the time of download.
+The example below binds the name of the zip to the title of the page.

 ```antlers
 {{ zip:images :filename='title' }}
 ```

 ### Link Expiry

 If you want to expire your links after a certain time, you can either set the expiry globally in the config, or use the `expiry` parameter on the tag.
 The expiry is to be set in minutes.
+Note, that the expiry on the tag will overide the expiry in the config.

 ```antlers
 {{ zip:images expiry="60" }}